sst/guide/_chapters/manage-environment-related-config.md

 The `!ImportValue ${self:custom.sstApp}-ExtTableName` line allows us to import the CloudFormation export from the appropriate stage of our SST app.
 In this case we are importing the name of the DynamoDB table that's been created.

 The `provider:` and `environment:` options allow us to add environment variables to our Lambda functions.
-Recall that we can now access this via the `process.env.tableName` variable at runtime.
+Recall that we can access this via the `process.env.tableName` variable at runtime.

 So in our `list.js`, we'll read the `tableName` from the environment variable `process.env.tableName`.